Raidriar796/Resonite-On-Steam-Deck/README.md

 - Anisotropic Level - 16

 *Graphics < Resolution*
-- Fullscreen - On
+- Fullscreen - Off
-  - You will need to disable this to do upscaling
+  - Upscaling won't work if this is enabled, but you can use it as an upscaling toggle of sorts

 *Graphics < Rendering Quality*
 - Per Pixel Lights - 4